 - We have booked 7 tutors at one time, giving places for 21 children in one block.

-- Miss Thomas supervises and facilitates the session.
+- Mr Carter supervises and facilitates the session.

 - Parents can drop children off at the dining hall entrance from 7.15 am onwards and if they are early enough they can also have a free breakfast.